tsackton/taelgar/People/Skaer/Jorma.md

 >> `$=dv.view("_scripts/view/get_Whereabouts")`

 Jorma, a Skaer priest in his early 30s, served as the Priest of the Waters in [[Vetta]].
 He was killed by [[Urgall the Black]] in May 1748.

+%% Tim: this was set as status/refactor but not clear why; setting to status/tim %%